MA – Professional Comm. – Critical / Influential Comm.

 The critical/influential communication degree track is designed to help you develop oral and written communication skills in the advocacy or defense of ideas.
 Within this specialization, you’ll explore topics such as leadership practice and theory as well as the role of communication in leadership practices.
 By honing your leadership communication skills, you can learn how to gain attention and respect for the ideas that you seek to promote.

 You’ll also study tactics of persuasion and rhetoric – the art of persuasive speaking or writing.
 This includes a discussion of symbols used in human communication as well as the history of rhetorical theory.
-Lastly, you will examine how media and politics have interacted with each other throughout history – giving you a firm understanding of how rhetoric, advocacy, and communication have grown and changed over the years into the present day.
+Lastly, you can examine how media and politics have interacted with each other throughout history – allowing you to develop a firm understanding of how rhetoric, advocacy, and communication have grown and changed over the years into the present day.

 In addition to taking a set list of specialization courses, you’ll have the freedom to select multiple elective courses – allowing you to broaden your knowledge and explore other areas that interest you outside of your specialization.
 You’ll pick from a list of multiple communication and strategic communication courses – in topics such as interpersonal communication or digital storytelling – so you can get the specific training you need to pursue your goals.

-You’ll also complete core courses in communication theory and research design, with the goal of helping you make important contributions in your field and develop research-based solutions to various communication challenges.
-To wrap up your studies, you will complete either a thesis or a final project.
+You can also complete core courses in communication theory and research design, with the goal of helping you make important contributions in your field and develop research-based solutions to various communication challenges.
+To wrap up your studies, you can complete either a thesis or a final project.

 COMS 552 – Leadership Communication